COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Discussion

 \subsection{The starburst sequence}

 Our analysis reveals significant insights into galaxy movements within the extreme regions of the $\SFRM$ plane.
 The SB population, characterized by recent bursts in their SFHs, forms a homogeneous group.
-These galaxies show coherent trajectories, suggesting that they are driven by similar physical processes.
+These galaxies show coherent trajectories, suggesting that similar physical processes drive them.
 Starburst galaxies experience rapid increases in SFR, which could be triggered by interactions or mergers and/or gas-rich inflows \citep{Rodighiero2011,Elbaz2018}.
 In Sect.~\ref{MS}, we find a fraction increase of this massive SB population with a peak at $z\sim 2$.
 Such an increase is consistent with the increase of the gas fraction \citep{Genzel2015} which is primarily constrained through MS galaxies, \citep{Tacconi20} and the merger rate \citep[][]{Luo2014,Rodriguez2019,Forrest2024,Stumbaug2024S}.

 Galaxies with flat or declining SFHs are absent in the SB region, indicating that they do not stay in a high sSFR state for long.
 If they did, we would find some with lower velocity displacements or flat angles based on their SFH trends.
 Our results suggest that SB galaxies rapidly fall back to the MS or transition quickly into the passive population.